22 Pioneer Foods and Recipes From the 1800’s

-But how the pioneers ate is one of the most interesting aspects of their life.
-It gives you insight into how creative and hard-working they were in their endeavors to sustain their families in challenging situations.
+How the pioneers ate is one of the most interesting aspects of their culture and heritage.
+It reveals how creative and hardworking they were in sustaining their families in challenging situations.

 Common Pioneer Foods

 • Bread: The pioneers didn’t have packages of yeast.
 They usually made their bread with the “salt-rising” method.
 The bread dough was mixed in a kettle while they were traveling.
-Natural bacteria in the dough would cause it to rise.
+Natural bacteria and microbes in the dough would cause it to rise.
 Then the dough was baked in the kettle over a campfire at night.
 Read more about it here.
-(Amazon link)
+(Amazon link).
+Also read How to Make Wild Yeast Starter.

 book cover

-• Cornmeal, dried corn: The pioneers brought along dried corn and would grind it into meal to make cakes and breads.
+• Cornmeal, dried corn: The pioneers brought dried corn and grinded it into meal to make cakes and cornbread.
 See, does cornmeal go bad?

 • Lard: Forget fancy olive oil!
 The pioneers used fat from animals to cook their food.
 It was a staple on the trail.
 How to store lard long term.